Maspeth, Queens: Demographics

 The entirety of Community Board 5, which comprises Maspeth, Ridgewood, Middle Village, and Glendale, had 166,924 inhabitants as of NYC Health's 2018 Community Health Profile, with an average life expectancy of 81.4 years.
 This is about equal to the median life expectancy of 81.2 for all New York City neighborhoods.
 Most inhabitants are youth and middle-aged adults: 22% are between the ages of 0–17, 31% between 25 and 44, and 26% between 45 and 64.
 The ratio of college-aged and elderly residents was lower, at 8% and 13% respectively.

 As of 2017, the median household income in Community Board 5 was $71,234.
 In 2018, an estimated 19% of Maspeth and Ridgewood residents lived in poverty, compared to 19% in all of Queens and 20% in all of New York City.
 One in seventeen residents (6%) were unemployed, compared to 8% in Queens and 9% in New York City.
 Rent burden, or the percentage of residents who have difficulty paying their rent, is 46% in Maspeth and Ridgewood, lower than the boroughwide and citywide rates of 53% and 51% respectively.
 Based on this calculation, as of 2018, Maspeth, Ridgewood, Middle Village, and Glendale are considered to be high-income relative to the rest of the city and not gentrifying.

 Most people who live in Maspeth are of Polish, Italian, or Irish descent.
 This is reflected in the many businesses in the neighborhood like Irish pubs and Italian and Polish specialty stores and markets.
 Many people of Eastern European, German, Chinese, or Hispanic origin (mostly Puerto Ricans from nearby Ridgewood) have also moved to the area.
 The Polish population in Maspeth is relatively large; the New York metropolitan area is home to the second largest community of Polish Americans behind Chicago.

+2020 census

+In the 2020 census data from the New York City Department of City Planning, Maspeth is part of a neighborhood tabulation areas of the same name.
+Maspeth had 43,257 residents.
+The racial makeup was 47.9% (20,731) White, 1.4% (607) African American, 16.0% (6,916) Asian, 0.9% (409) from other races, and 1.5% (635) from two or more races.
+Hispanic or Latino of any race were 32.3% (13,959) of the population.